mark-rushakoff/right_hook/README.md

 To create hooks on GitHub repositories, you need to be authenticated as a collaborator on that repository.
 GitHub's UI currently only supports configuring push hooks, so you'll want to authenticate through Right Hook to set up custom hooks.

-Right Hook never stores your password.
-He always uses OAuth tokens.
+Right Hook never stores your password; instead, it always uses OAuth tokens.
-The only time he asks for your password is when he is creating a new token or listing existing tokens.
+The only time it asks for your password is when it is creating a new token or listing existing tokens.

 Right Hook doesn't store your tokens, either.
 It's your duty to manage storage of tokens.
+Typically, tokens and other secret values are stored as environment variables for your app, rather than in a flat file or in a database.

 Here's one way you can generate and list tokens: